raul23/search-ebooks/README.rst

 =======
 Starting from first priority tasks:

-1. Add many tests with more ebooks (in the thousands maybe)
+1. Add many tests with many ebooks (in the thousands maybe)

    **Status:** working on it